 The most important point of all.
 I have baby fever something fierce and my ovaries are going to explode if I see one more adorable chunky babe.
 I want one of my own, as soon as possible.

-There are still a lot of things I need to work out before I officially make the decision, but I’m at a place where I’m ready to explore artificial insemination as a real means for growing my family.
+There are still a lot of things I need to work out before I officially make the decision to be a single mom by choice, but I’m at a place where I’m ready to explore artificial insemination as a real means for growing my family.
 Being 26 doesn’t matter because I’m ready.

 I would love to hear from you if you’ve gone through IUI or sperm donation or if you’ve traveled down the road of single motherhood by choice through another method.
 Tell me about your journey in the comments or shoot me a message.
 What questions did you or do you have about the process, what obstacles did you run into along the way, how happy are you today with your decision?